deboragoncalves/test-2SOW/README.md

 # test-2SOW

 ### In development.
-Teste for a Front End position in 2SOW.
+Test for a Front End position in 2SOW.